takenet/blip-docs/source/includes/en/content-types/redirect.md

 });
 ```

->From this moment, the messages sent by the client will be forwarded to the chatbot configured as a service *attendance* in the master model settings tab.
+>From this moment, the messages sent by the client will be forwarded to the chatbot configured as service *attendance* in the master model settings tab.
 Note: The customer identifier is **not the same** for the other bot.

-> 2 - Redirecting to the chatbot with identifier *mysdkbot , passing a document as the context of the conversation.
+> 2 - Redirecting to the chatbot with identifier *mysdkbot* , passing a document as the context of the conversation.

 ```csharp
 using System;